Office hours: See the assignments page for current

 You set the agenda for office hours.
 Come with questions about the lecture, reading, homework, exams, grading, or anything else of concern or interest.
 Come in groups or as individuals.
 If you would like to discuss something in private, please make a separate appointment with me.

-the semester as well as a three-hour self-scheduled final
+semester as well as a three-hour self-scheduled final exam.

-homework: 30% total,Accommodations: Students who think they may need accommodations in this course because of the impact of a disability are encouraged to meet with me privately early in the semester.
-Students should also contact Stephanie Bell, Coordinator of Access Services, at 610-526-7351 or email@example.com, as soon as possible to verify their eligibility for reasonable accommodations.
+homework: 30% total,Accommodations: Students who think they may need accommodations in this course because of the impact of a learning, physical, or psychological disability are encouraged to meet with me privately early in the semester to discuss their concerns.
+In addition, students must contact Deborah Alder, Coordinator of Access Services (610-526-7351 or email@example.com), as soon as possible, to verify their eligibility for reasonable academic accommodations.
 Early contact will help to avoid unnecessary inconvenience and delays.

 final exam: 30%